-- 1. Hazardous areas, except otherwise specified in this Chapter, are to be in accordance with Pt 7, Ch 5 1001. of Rules for the Classification of Steel Ships. - 2.
-For the purpose of this Chapter : - (1) An enclosed space is considered to be a space bounded by bulkheads and decks which may have doors, windows, of other similar openings. - (2) A semi-enclosed location is considered to be a location where natural conditions of ventilation are notably different from those on open decks due to the presence of structure such as roofs, windbreaks and bulkheads and which are so arranged that the dispersion of gas may not occur.
+- 1. Hazardous areas, except otherwise specified in this Chapter, are to be in accordance with Ch 7 of Guidance for Floating Production Units.
+For cargo area are to be in accordance with Pt 7, Ch 5, 1001. of Rules for the Classification of Steel Ships. - 2.
+For the purpose of this Chapter: - (1) An enclosed space is considered to be a space bounded by bulkheads and decks which may have doors, windows, of other similar openings. - (2) A semi-enclosed location is considered to be a location where natural conditions of ventilation are notably different from those on open decks due to the presence of structure such as roofs, windbreaks and bulkheads and which are so arranged that the dispersion of gas may not occur.